 The team also included Jake Pimental (196th) from California, who had previously climbed Mt Kilimanjaro for the charity in 2014, as well as Ben Catling (237th), Oliver Cotton (98th), Gilbert Harrap (210th), Kyle Johnston (437th) & Lewi Williams (773rd).

-If you’re interested in taking part in the Marathon des Sables 2019 on Team Hope...
+If you’re interested in taking part in the Marathon des Sables for Team Hope...